lidatong/akka-grpc/docs/src/main/paradox/apidesign.md

 It is recommended to introduce your own (empty) message types, however, as functionality may grow and this prepares you for adding additional (optional) fields over time.

+If you get import errors when trying to use `google.protobuf.Empty` (or google/protobuf types in general) try following [these instructions from Scalapb] (https://scalapb.github.io/faq.html#i-am-getting-import-was-not-found-or-had-errors) to resolve them.